 - New students are allocated a ‘buddy’ to assist them in their assimilation into College life.

 - Visiting parents and relatives are welcome to visit the College.
-Please contact the Director – International Student Department prior to your visit to arrange a suitable time
+Please contact the Director – Teaching, Learning & Global Education prior to your visit to arrange a suitable time

 - Class and International Department excursions are offered each semester.

 - An “Aussie Experience” trip may be planned during the year, if enough students are interested, to expose students to a different Australian experience.
 A College appointed chaperone would accompany students.
 Attendance is not compulsory.